g0rbe/CEH/04_Enumeration.md

 		- read-write (read information, modify settings)
 		- trap
 - SNMP Trap:
-	- Initated by the SNMP agent
+	- Initiated by the SNMP agent
 	- Report an issue
 - Information from SNMP:
 	- Host